dcdustin/Carbon.Documentation/docs/owners/modules/optional-modules/moderation-tools-module.md

 - `carbon.cadmin`: Required to toggle developer (`cadmin`) mode.
 - `carbon.cmod`: Required to use mute, unmute, ban, kick, and view mute list.

-You must grant these permissions manually via the `oxide.grant` command or your preferred permission manager.
+You must grant these permissions manually via the `carbon.grant` or `c.grant` command or your preferred permission manager.

 ## Chat Commands